 - Sleeping more than usual

-If you have many of the above symptoms, consider seeking treatment from a functional medicine provider who is trained to identify multiple causes and treat many hormone imbalances, including hypothyroidism.
+If you have many of the above symptoms, consider seeking treatment from a functional medicine provider who is trained to identify multiple causes and treat many hormone imbalances, including hypothyroidism at Green Bay.
 A functional medicine approach is very comprehensive and may include the following tests:

 - Free T3